knovatu/knovatu.github.io/README.md

 3. Create a new markdown file inside the `_posts/` folder with the following name: `<publication-date>-<short-name>.md`, and write your article.
 Learn how to work with this [Jekyll Template](https://chirpy.cotes.page/).
 4. After writing your article, go to the *Actions* tab and run the *Build-and-Deploy* workflow on your branch to check the **Build** of the website with your changes.
 The deployment will show you an error, this is normal because it is not possible to deploy the Website to another branch other than the Main one.
 5. After the Build stage finishes successfully, you must submit the article through a *Pull Request* to be reviewed and published.
+6. All commits made must be described with a clear message and follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) message structure.

 ### Complete Workflow